hawksley/eleVR-Web-Player/README.md

 eleVR Web Player
 ================

-The eleVR player lets you watch 360 flat and stereo video on your Oculus Rift from a web browser.
+The eleVR player lets you watch 360 flat and stereo video on your Oculus Rift or Android device with VR headset (Cardboard, Durovis Dive, etc.) from a web browser.
 It is written with js, html5, and webGL.
 It depends on the open source libraries as noted in the [3rd Party Libraries](https://github.com/hawksley/eleVR-Web-Player/blob/master/README.md#3rd-party-libraries) section.

 Videos shown in the player can be rotated using keyboard controls  (a/d, w/s, and q/e), as well as by the Oculus Rift if the vr.js plugin is installed.